amrithaws/deploying-app/README.md

 now associate the subnets the rout tables. for internet-RT-neflix associate public_netflix-2a and public_netflix-2b along with routes add route through IGW for noninternet-RT-netflix associate private_netflix-2a and private_netflix-2b but no routs to added for this as it is noninternet route table.
+Make sure to make the public_netflix-2a and public_nrtflix-2b both are enabled as auto assign public address under actions tab by selecting them.
+Now lunch one server with ubuntu distribution. under security group of the server edit that to all trafic but keep ki my ip.